 References – significant for employers, crucial for you

 A reference is a declaration that you’re a solid worker from your previous employer, manager, supervisor, or colleague.
 For you, it might just be an opinion, but for your potential boss, it’s as close as they get to a guarantee they won’t be wrong if they choose you.
-You need to be 100% sure your references will talk positively about you.
+You need to be 100% sure your references will say something positive about you.
 That is essential!
+It’s like a guarantee to the new employer that you’re going to be a good worker.

 However, knowing that your ex-boss will not bad-mouth you is not enough.
 You actually need them to provide positive comments and focus on your best sides.
 This can help you immensely and everyone who has ever been a reference for anyone knows this.